AetherLink-Chatbot/aetherbot-sdk/docs/widget.md

 # AetherBot Web Widget

-This document explains how to embed and configure the AetherBot web widget, including theming, behavior, A/B testing, and guest-user history behavior.
+This document explains how to embed and configure the AetherBot web widget, including theming, behavior, A/B testing, guest-user history behavior, and display modes.

 ## Quick Start (UMD)